Hands Oval

 JE Hands Memorial Park, more commonly known as Hands Oval, is a stadium in South Bunbury, Western Australia.
-The ground is mainly used for football matches, but has also hosted soccer and rugby union games and for a short time cricket.
+The ground is mainly used for Australian rules football matches, but has also hosted cricket and soccer.

 Uses

 Australian rules football

-The oval has been the home ground of South Bunbury Football Club and in the SWFL since the early 1950s.
+The oval has been the home ground of South Bunbury Football Club and in the South West Football League since the early 1950s.
 Hands Oval has also hosted five West Australian Football League matches, with the first being held on 1 April 1984 with East Perth defeating Swan Districts by 14 points.
 The record attendance for the ground was set during this match, with 6573 spectators attending the game.

+The ground is home to the South West Football League headquarters and hosts its grand final each year, with 4,075 spectators attending the 2024 grand final.

 The ground also hosted two Fremantle Dockers pre-season NAB Challenge in 2009 and 2011: